What is the purpose of the Florida College System?

 - Distance learning fees may not exceed the additional costs of the services provided which are attributable to the development and delivery of the distance learning course.

-Section 1009.22, Florida Statutes, authorizes Florida colleges to establish a separate fee for capital improvement, financial aid, and technology for career and technical certificate programs.
+Section 1009.22, Florida Statutes, authorizes Florida colleges to establish a separate fee for capital improvement, financial aid, and technology for workforce education programs.

 - application fees;